 So, what does this insurance do exactly?

-In a nutshell:
+In a nutshell it can:

-- It can provide you with a team of legal experts
+- provide you with legal help

-- It can offer support in scary situations
+- offer support in scary situations

-- It can cover the cost of legal expenses in the defence of a claim
+- pay for your legal expenses in the defence of a claim

-How much does it cost and how do I get it?
+How much does it cost?

 What happens if I need to use it?